nikolayhg/notes/money.md

 * Questions:
   * what do I really care about?
   * what would have the highest impact for as many people/beings as possible for as long as possible?

+# Links

+* [Visual Capitalist](https://www.visualcapitalist.com/) - financial visulizations, e.g. [All of the World’s Money and Markets in One Visualization](https://www.visualcapitalist.com/all-of-the-worlds-money-and-markets-in-one-visualization-2020/)